 Built on a modern TypeScript stack with a fully automated test suite and type-checked data pipeline, every JSON change is validated against the schema before deployment.

-The engine is sourcebook-agnostic — the same wizard framework and predicate system can be applied to any FCA sourcebook, with the matrix and predicate files serving as the only sourcebook-specific inputs.
+The engine is regulator-agnostic — the same wizard framework and predicate system applies to any FCA sourcebook or PRA Rulebook instrument, with the matrix and predicate files serving as the only sourcebook-specific inputs.
+Dual-regulated firms get a single combined view across both regulators.